LatentDream/simple-gateway/README.md

 ## Roadmap

 - [ ] `config.json` support for route definition
+- [ ] On the edge traffic management
 - [ ] Authentication and authorization plugins
 - [ ] Programmable logic on rate limiting
 - [ ] Circuit breaker implementation